hassie/natto4j/README.md

 # natto4j
-# CAUTION : It does'nt work fine!!!
+# CAUTION : It doesn't work fine!!!
 A Tasty Java Binding with MeCab